MCxQC/Hello-World/README.md

   > - **1:** Hidden windows are detected

 ## DisplayObj
-Converts an object to a strin.
+Converts an object to a string.

 	DisplayObj(Object)